franciscofregona/dominoes-kicker/Questions.md

 Another thing to consider is where and how to host those solutions.
 Companies with a sizable investion up-front can cost a datacenter (or 2 o 3), others will prefer to offset that cost to a hosted cloud solution on some major brand name's servers (Amazon's AWS, Google's GCP, Microsoft's Azure) or other smaller IaS providers (Digital Ocean comes to mind).
 IBM is coming to the fray too, with it's newly aquired Red Hat weaponry.

-Finally, I'd like to touch on yet another piece of future that is coming: Serverless compute on demand in the form of (the one I know) AWS's Lambda.
-In some scenarios, best value solution for processing.
+Finally, I'd like to touch on yet another piece of future that is coming: Serverless compute on-demand, in the form of (the one I know) AWS's Lambda.
+In some scenarios, a best-value solution for processing.

 * Image creation.